ripleycleghorn/msdv-data-structures/wa_01/README.md

     var startPath = '/home/ec2-user/environment/wa_01/data/';

-## Step 2: Use forEach to fetch and save data from each URL
+## Step 2

-Next, I used a forEach to loop over each item (which I call 'page' below) in my pagesList array.
-I created a variable called 'startPath' so I can reuse it to save a file with the data each time to the same path.
+Next, I used a forEach to loop over each item (which I call 'page' below) in the array I created above.
+I created a variable called 'startPath' so I can reuse it to save a file with the data each time (to the same path).
 When writing the file I concatinated the startPath with the part of the url that contained the page number, and added the extension at the end.
 This way, each filename was unique and easily identifiable.

     pagesList.forEach(page => {
        request(page, function(error, response, body){